Last Updated on Sep 16, 2024 by Anjali Chourasiya

 Blue chip stocks are synonymous with reliability and quality.
 These stocks belong to financially sound companies with a history of stable earnings, often accompanied by regular dividend payments.
 Their robust business models and market dominance make them a preferred choice for conservative investors.

-Note: The data is as of 11th June 2024.
-The above-mentioned 52-week low blue chip share list is derived from Nifty 50 using Tickertape Stock Screener.
+Note: The data is as of 10th September 2024.
+The list of blue chip stocks near 52-week low is derived from Nifty 50 using Tickertape Stock Screener.
 The following filters are used to identify the blue chip shares list –

 • Stock universe – Nifty 50